Mohamednajdawi/quiz_hub/docs/one-pager.md

 ## Our Solution

 1. **Auto-Built Study Kits**
-   Feed Quiz Hub any PDF or link and instantly spin up quizzes, flashcards, essay drills, and highly visual mind maps.
+   Feed Progrezz any PDF or link and instantly spin up quizzes, flashcards, essay drills, and highly visual mind maps.
 The platform remembers every miss, so regenerated content focuses on the exact gaps.

 2. **Visual Knowledge Maps**
    Learners explore topics through color-coded, left-to-right mind maps with expandable layers.
 Great for workshops, async review, and quick “why this matters” storytelling.